Trevor Harris: Ottawa Redblacks

 Harris started the first 12 games of the 2017 season for the Redblacks before leaving the team's Week 12 game against the Hamilton Tiger-Cats after suffering a shoulder injury.
 A couple days later it was announced by head coach Rick Campbell that Harris would be out at least a couple weeks with a bruised shoulder.
 Harris concluded the 2017 campaign having set new career highs in completions, attempts and passing yards, leading Ottawa to the playoffs for the third consecutive season.
-In Ottawa's East Semi-Final loss against the Saskatchewan Roughriders, which was Harris' first CFL playoff start, he set a record for most pass attempts in a playoff game with 60, and threw the second most pass completions in a playoff game with 37.
+In Ottawa's East Semi-Final loss against the Saskatchewan Roughriders, which was Harris's first CFL playoff start, he set a record for most pass attempts in a playoff game with 60, and threw the second most pass completions in a playoff game with 37.
 Not long after the season ended the Redblacks and Harris agreed to a one-year contract extension keeping him with the club through the 2018 CFL season.
 Harris was set to become a free-agent in February 2018 had both sides not been able to come to deal.

 Harris had his most productive season in 2018, setting new career highs in pass attempts and completions, and had his first 5,000 yard season.
 In the Redblacks' East Final playoff win against the Tiger-Cats, Harris set two new CFL playoff records: one was for the most passing touchdowns in a single playoff game with six; the other was for the highest pass completion percentage in a playoff game at 90.6.
 His 29 pass completions in 32 pass attempts for 367 yards helped lead the Redblacks to their third Grey Cup appearance in four years.
 However, Harris and the Redblacks were bested in the 106th Grey Cup by the Calgary Stampeders.